 This week Once Upon A Time emphasized the importance of moving on from the past, and Emma Swan did just that.
 Emma hasn’t laughed as excitedly as she did when she successfully achieved her goal to move the hot chocolate and the hook.
 Additionally, whether he’s intuitively placing his hand behind her back to guide her, or truthfully apologizing for his rudeness, Killian Jones is always putting Emma Swan first.
 Zelena’s curse unquestionably broke his spirit, but you could momentarily see the proudness in his expression as Emma yelled “boom” and enthusiastically walked towards him.
 Now that Emma’s heart is more open to love and embracing the good in her life, from the start of the episode she could sense something was off with Killian since he didn’t take her joke the way she knew he would.
 When it comes to Killian and Emma, at this point their amazingly fortified and irreplaceable understanding gives them the advantage of knowing just how the other will respond to certain situations, and when he didn’t respond to her joke with a joke like he normally would, Emma’s senses told her something was off.
 Thus, at the diner when his initial reaction to her moving the hook was frustration, she confronted him in hopes of fixing the situation.

-In an another pretty heavy episode, the lighthearted scenes we got were brilliant.
+In another pretty heavy episode, the lighthearted scenes we got were wonderful.
 Snow and Charming arguing over what to name the baby was hysterical – while no couple is perfect, these two are the heart of the show.
-And Killian’s unimpressed expression was genius followed by Emma trying not laugh at her parents bickering about a name.
-Leave it up to the Charmings to continuously provide Once Upon A Time with the most irreplaceably adorable scenes on a TV show – as cheesy as they may be at times, there’s never a time where their scenes aren’t the most joyful to watch.
+And Killian’s unimpressed expression was genius followed by Emma trying not to laugh at her parents’ bickering about a name.
+Leave it up to the Charmings to continuously provide Once Upon A Time with the most irreplaceably adorable scenes on a TV show – as cheesy as they may be at times, there’s never a time when their scenes aren’t the most joyful to watch.
 What do you guys think the baby will be?
 We’re personally hoping it’s a boy!

 What were your thoughts on this week’s episode?